PuvaSan/my-heart-rewards-app/replit.md

 ## Overview

 Heart Rewards is a child-friendly goal-setting web application built with a full-stack architecture.
-The app empowers children to create and manage their own tasks and rewards using a "hearts" currency system.
+The app empowers children to create and manage their own tasks and rewards using a "hearts" currency system with monetary conversion capabilities.
 It follows a high-trust philosophy where children have full control over their goal-setting process, with minimal parental oversight through a simple confirmation gate.
+The app features engaging animations, visual feedback, and comprehensive activity tracking.

 ## System Architecture